 Grants for people affected by terminal illness

-There are many grants available for people living with a terminal illness, and their families.
+There are many grants available for people living with a terminal illness, and the people who care for them.
 Unlike a loan, a grant doesn’t have to be repaid.
 They can help with anything from everyday household costs to making essential changes around the home.
 Some can even be used to take a holiday.

 On this page:

-There are thousands of grants available across the UK, so you may need to look around for one that can help you.
+There are thousands of grants available across the UK so you may need to look around for one that can help you.
 You might find a local charity or organisation which can provide a grant.
 And you might find that there are grants available for people with your professional background or specific condition.

-- Turn2us has a free search feature that you can use to track down grants available in your area.
-You can often apply directly from the site.
+- Turn2us has a useful free search tool that you can use to track down available grants

-- Disability Grants is another handy source of local and national grants.
-It also lets you search by specific medical condition.
+- Disability Grants is another handy source of local and national grants

 - Your district nurse, doctor, social worker or other healthcare workers may also be able to help with finding grants.
 They may even apply for you in some situations.